reddevill007/System-Design-Simplified/README.md

 By using locks:

-- Transactions don't overwrite each other's changes.
+- Transactions don’t overwrite each other’s changes.
 - Data stays consistent.

 ---

 ### **How Does It Work?**

-Let's say we have a database of **bank accounts**:
+Let’s say we have a database of **bank accounts**:

 | Account | Balance |
 | ------- | ------- |